HongliYu/todos_api/README.md

 # README

+This README would normally document whatever steps are necessary to get the application up and running.

+Things you may want to cover:

-* Ruby 2.3.3
+* Ruby version

-* Rails 5.0.2
+* System dependencies

 * Configuration

+* Database creation

+* Database initialization

-* How to run the test suite: rspec
+* How to run the test suite

-* Has been deployed on heroku: https://desolate-sea-54055.herokuapp.com/
+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions

+* ...